 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expects job opportunities for computer support specialists to increase by 12% during the 2014-2024 decade (www.bls.gov).
-According to 2015 BLS figures, computer network support specialists earned an average salary of $67,260 per year.
+The U.S. Bureau of Labor Statistics (BLS) expects job opportunities for computer support specialists to increase by 10% during the 2018-2028 decade (www.bls.gov).
+As of May 2018, the BLS estimates computer network support specialists earned a median annual salary of $62,770 per year.

 Continuing Education and Certification Information